A man and woman walk through a field crop at sunset. An agricultural drone flies overhead, sending data to the woman’s laptop.

 International Students

-• Apply for a co-op work permit from Immigration, Refugees and Citizenship Canada (IRCC).
-This permit allows international students to participate in off-campus cooperative education employment.
+International students are welcome to apply for Co-op.
+If accepted into the co-op program, international students will be directed to apply for a co-op work permit from Immigration, Refugees and Citizenship Canada (IRCC).
+This permit allows international students to participate in full time, off-campus cooperative education employment.
+Students must have a valid study permit to apply for a co-op work permit.

-There is no fee for the co-op work permit application within internship or co-op programs.
 International students may contact or see an advisor at the International Centre for co-op work permit-related questions.

 Benefits & Costs

-• Gain Co-op designations on transcripts and parchments that are an advantage when seeking permanent employment.
+• Gain co-op designations on transcripts and parchments that are an advantage when seeking permanent employment.

 Costs & Associated Fees

-Agriculture Diploma $ 796.70
+Agriculture Diploma$ 796.70

-Agricultural & Food Sciences $ 796.70
+Agricultural & Food Sciences$ 796.70

 Expectations of Co-op Students